Chinese New Year - Year of the Tiger for Preschoolers

 Dragon Craft

-The Dragon is typically made of silk, paper, and bamboo, and could be up to 100 feet long.
-Young men held the dragon making it dance as they guided the beautiful creation through the streets.
+The Dragon is typically made of silk, paper, and bamboo and could be up to 100 feet long.
+Young men held the dragon and made it dance as they guided the beautiful creation through the streets.

-To give your children a hands-on experience, cut an extremely long sheet of roll paper.
+Cut a long sheet of roll paper to give your children a hands-on experience.
 Provide crayons, markers, Chinese stickers, pieces of tissue paper, glue, glitter, and other materials you have handy, and have the children decorate the paper.
 When dry, have the children hold each end and the sides of their dragon and recreate the dragon dance in the playground.

 Taboos or Superstitions

-In the Chinese culture is believed that the beginning of the year, including what something looks like (color and shape), and what its name sounds like, will affect if the following year is going to be successful or bad; therefore, this season is full of taboos and superstitions.
+In Chinese culture, it is believed that the beginning of the year, including what something looks like (color and shape) and what its name sounds like, will affect whether the following year will be successful or bad; therefore, this season is full of taboos and superstitions.

 Because of that, there are several activities Chinese people don’t do during the Chinese New Year celebration since it’s believed to bring bad luck.
 Some of those are: